Filter-Bubble/filterbubbel-nlp/10_Current_tools.md

 $ python -m spacy download nl_core_news_sm
 ```

-Assuming Dutch and English are "just as hard", and the only difference is due to amount of labelled data, we can expect some improvements.

 For a general description of the alogrithms in spacy, [see this blog post](https://explosion.ai/blog/how-spacy-works).
 An update for spacy 2.1 [is in another blog post](https://explosion.ai/blog/spacy-v2-1).

-TODO:
-* import word vectors (glove?)
-* retrain on bigger dataset

 ## [StanfordNLP](https://stanfordnlp.github.io/stanfordnlp/index.html)